kismet-/qbotransactionreports/README.md

 # qbotransactionreports
-Grabs transactions using QBO API to dumps them to a gsheet
+Grabs transactions using QBO API to dumps them to active gsheet